 - Sample Expenditure Data

-- File Format Specification for Contributions as of 2014
+- File Format Specification for Contributions listed above

-- File Format Specification for Expenditures as of 2014
+- File Format Specification for Expenditures listed above

-Vendors: Please send your test import files (output from your third party software) to our Vicki Molina at firstname.lastname@example.org.
+Vendors: Please send your test import files (output from your third party software) to the Candidacy and Campaign Finance Division at firstname.lastname@example.org with header- TESTING Import files.
+Additionally, please check with the division for any file format changes due to legislation or new regulations.

 MD CRIS, the State's filing software, automatically handles the connection and transfer ("upload") to the State Board's server.
 Filers using software from a private vendor have equal access to our server though they may need instruction from their vendor.